adeep/bitwarden_reddit/cannot_login.md

 _Autocorrect Issues_

 Beware of autocorrections by your keyboard(s)/app/device.
 You may not easily spot this, especially since password input may be obscured.
-Even if you stick to the 95-character ASCII set, as recommended above, some characters may get autocorrected by your keyboard/app/device:
+Even if you stick to the safe character set, as recommended above, some characters may get autocorrected by your keyboard, app, or device:

 * Some systems will replace straight-quotes with curly-quotes (i.e., “smart-quotes”, such as "&ldquo;", "&rdquo;", "&lsquo;" and "&rsquo;").
 MacOS is especially notorious for this.
 * You may have inserted a "." (period/full stop) and/or invisible spaces after pressing the “space-bar”.
-* Some systems will automatically change a typed lower-case letter into an upper-case letter or vice versa.
+* Some systems will automatically change a input lower-case letter into an upper-case letter or vice versa.
 * On iOS: _deactivate smart punctuation_, since that can “autocorrect” characters you type in
 * In general, all kinds of apostrophes and quotation marks (', ", `, ´, ‘, ’, ‛, “, ”, ‟) may be
-  autocorrected into a different form preferred by the device you are typing on.
+  autocorrected into a different form preferred by the device or app you are using.

 * _Turn off autocorrect_, if possible.
 Try to _change your (virtual or physical) keyboard_.
 * Make your _keyboard input is visible_ if possible.